Evan-Kemph/airflow-chalk-brush/README.md

 ### The sections won't thread together

 Printed thread clearance is too tight for your printer.
-Try running the threads together a few times to wear them in, clean up any stringing on the thread starts, or reprint from the source CAD with more clearance.
+Run the threads together a few times to wear them in, clean up stringing on the thread starts, or reprint from the source CAD with more clearance.

 ### The motor doesn't spin at all

-Check battery polarity at the board, confirm the battery has charge, and confirm you have the protected (3-chip) version of the charging board wired with the motor on `OUT+`/`OUT−` rather than directly on the battery pads.
+Check battery polarity at the board, confirm the battery has charge, and confirm you have the protected (3-chip) board with the motor wired to `OUT+`/`OUT−` rather than directly to the battery pads.

 ---